steven-buytaert/snippets/README.md

 * hexdump: create a canonical hexdump in a given character buffer.
 Always terminate the dump, even if the buffer is too small.

+* delta-timers: implement a multitude of timers by means of a linked list with each timer/element having a delta relative timeout wrt the previous timer in the list, so when evaluating the timeout, only the first element/timer needs to be checked.
+Does not contain sample code (yet).